schadokar/schadokar.dev/content/posts/2020/how-i-wrote-my-first-ebook/index.md

 ---
-title: "How I Wrote My First Ebook"
+title: "How I Wrote My First book"
 date: 2020-06-13T19:58:52+05:30
-description: "In this article, I listed down all the tools and approaches I used to write this ebook and most importantly few dos and don'ts."
+description: "In this article, I listed down all the tools and approaches I used to write this book."
 categories: ["Article", "Ebook", "Writing"]
 tags: []
 cover: https://schadokar.dev/images/basic.png #image show on top